School choice

-In the 2020 Espinoza v.
-Montana Department of Revenue case, the Supreme Court ruled that states could not restrict voucher programs from religious schools simply because the school was run by a religious organization.
-The Court further ruled in Carson v.
-Makin that states could not restrict the use of vouchers against any secular private school as long as the parents had a choice of school, as this would violate the Free Exercise Clause.

-By 2021 school choice students numbered 621,000, up from 200,000 in 2011.
-The next expansion was driven by pandemic-related dissatisfaction with public school policies and curricula.
-While many European school systems reopened in spring 2020, American public schools generally remained closed until the fall of 2021.
-For the 2020-2021 school year, public school enrollment fell by 3 percent.
-Private and charter schools grew an estimated 7 percent.
-18 states either initiated school-choice programs or expanded offerings, making 3.6 million American students eligible for school choice and/or homeschool support programs.
-Several states expanded eligibility to include middle-class children.

-Also in Florida directed ~$200 million to increased low-income scholarships, while raising the income cap to $100,000, to reach an estimated 60,000 more students.
-In June 2021 New Hampshire established ESAs, with an income cap of $79,500.
-By November, New Hampshire 1,600 students had applied.
-In 2018-19 in West Virginia, teachers fought a charter expansion, twice launching strikes.
-In 2020 Republicans won a state legislative supermajority and offered ESAs to students of all incomes.

-In 2022 Alabama increased scholarship funding by 50%, to $30B.
-South Dakota expanded tax-credit scholarships.
-As of May 2022, 72% of US school parents favored vouchers, 76% supported ESAs, and 71% favored charter schools in the United States.

 Forms

 Scholarship tax credits

 Scholarship tax credit programs grant individuals and businesses a full or partial credit toward their taxes for donations made to scholarship granting organizations (SGOs; also called school tuition organizations).
 SGOs use the donations to create scholarships that allow students to attend private schools or out-of-district public schools.
 These programs currently exist in fourteen states: Alabama, Arizona, Florida, Georgia, Illinois, Iowa, Kansas, Louisiana, Minnesota, New Hampshire, Oklahoma, Pennsylvania, Rhode Island, and Virginia.

 Vouchers

-Vouchers help pay for private school tuition, whether secular or religious.
+Vouchers help pay for private school tuition, whether secular or religious, and depending on jurisdiction for charter schools, home schooling, or public schools.

 Charter schools

 Charter schools are independent public schools that are exempt from many of the regulations governing public schools.
 These exemptions grant charter schools some autonomy and flexibility with decision-making, such as teacher contracts, hiring, and curriculum.
 In return, charter schools are subject to stricter accountability on spending and academic performance.
-Most states (and the District of Columbia) have charter school laws, though they vary in how charter schools are approved.
+Most states and the national capital of Washington, D.C. have charter school laws, though they vary in how charter schools are approved.